FlatFilers/angular-adapter/README.md

 We've made it really simple for you to get started with Flatfile with our new Flatfile Component.
 Here's what you'll need to know to get started.

+> Note: This package is ideally suited for Angular version 8+ (or higher)

 First, install the dependency via npm:

 `npm install @flatfile/angular`